 The beautiful part of Eight Days a Week – The Touring Years is seeing the interaction between the band and how they really understood each other, both comically and musically.
 It’s hard not to be inspired by their comic value and this was all before anyone had even heard of the idea of commercialism and music industry as it stands today.
 Granted, their manager Brian Epstein did have a say in how they appeared, with those iconic suits early on, but without the chemistry between them both on and off stage, they may not have been quite been as big as they obviously deserved to be.

 Just a couple of highlights, from many, for me include watching various Dad’s not knowing what to do with his hysterical daughter’s during a gig, as they’re crying and singing and he just wants to help.
-Plus the girl who loves George’s ‘sexy eyelashes’ which is hilarious (clip here) and just makes you feel the excitement they can feel in the crowds waiting to see even the slightest slither of the band in person.
+Plus the girl who loves George’s ‘sexy eyelashes’ which is hilarious (watch the clip here) and just makes you feel the excitement they can feel in the crowds waiting to see even the slightest slither of the band in person.

 The Blu-ray release comes with a ton of extras which includes ‘Words and Music’ in which they talk to John, Paul, George and Ringo about their song-writing influences, ‘Early clues to a new direction’ which has more unseen footage and interviews, ‘Liverpool’ that’s self-explanatory and ‘The Beatles in Concert’ where you’ll see full length performances of five of their famous songs.
 But that’s not it as there’s also another seven extras on top of that, the wealth of information here is wonderful.